PRATAP-KUMAR/auto-click-connect-buttons/README.md

 - **What is this repo for**

-  - Its a side-project for my practice using React
+  - Its a take home assignment for creating a chrome extension that makes auto clicking on "Connect" buttons

 - **How long did you take to build this web app**